yahoo/elide-doc/pages/guide/03-security.md

 ## Checks
 Checks are simply functions that return whether or not access should be granted to the requesting user.
-There are three types of checks: `InlineCheck`, `CommitCheck`, and `CriterionCheck`.
+There are two types of checks: `InlineCheck` and `CommitCheck`.
 Checks must be implemented by extending one of these abstract classes.
 The class you choose to extend has an impact on how Elide will evaluate your the check.
 There are specific types of check described by the following hierarchy: